mcollina/ponte/README.md

 ![Ponte Architecture](./architecture.png)

 __Ponte__ is under active development, but it should work :).
-If you plan to use Mosca in production
+If you plan to use Ponte in production
 [let us know](http://twitter.com/matteocollina), we'll be more than happy to help you getting started and solve any issue you'll find out.